No-Bake Peanut Butter Bars

 Step three: Heat and stir over a medium heat until a caramel starts to form.
 The caramel will darken and thicken and you will be able to create a channel when you draw your spoon through the peanut butter caramel.

-Step four: Remove the caramel fro the heat, stir through the rolled oats
+Step four: Remove the caramel from the heat, stir through the rolled oats

-Step five: Press the peanut butter bar mix into the lined loaf tin, refrigerate for 4 hours
+Step five: Press the oat mixture into the lined loaf tin or small baking pan, refrigerate for 4 hours

 (Optional) melt the chocolate and drizzle over the top of the peanut butter oat bars to make a scribble pattern.